-The scope of this project is limited to the development and implementation customized SAP ABAP application focused on essential data operations and report generation for a specific business process within the SAP ECC environment.
+The scope of this project is limited to the development and implementation of a customized SAP ABAP application focused on essential data operations and report generation for a specific business process within the SAP ECC environment.
 It includes designing database structures using the Data Dictionary, developing ABAP programs for data retrieval and manipulation, creating user interfaces through Dynpro or selection screens, and integrating with standard SAP modules.
-The emphasizes project classical development, utilizing techniques such as ALV Reports and Classical presentation, along with backend logic for validations, exception handling, and userfriendly messaging.
+The project emphasizes classical ABAP development, utilizing techniques such as ALV Grid and Classical Reports for data presentation, along with backend logic for validations, exception handling, and user- friendly messaging.
 While advanced technologies like SAP Fiori, Web Dynpro, or S/4HANA-specific features are excluded, the project lays a strong foundation for future enhancements, including potential integration with additional SAP modules such as HR, Finance, or CRM.